khawarizmus/hijri-week-calendar-proposal/content.typ

   ],
 )

-*Note*: The year ending with a 29 days month could be a common year or a leap year as non-tabular calendars such as Um Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29 day months
+*Note*: The year ending with a 29-day month could be a common year or a leap year as non-tabular calendars such as the Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months.